 Level Two Apprenticeship Standard for Early Years Practitioner

-This course is designed to help the learner achieve both the knowledge needed to becoming an early practitioner whilst giving the learner the opportunity to learn new skills and develop their responsibilities as an early years practitioner.
+This course is designed to help the learner achieve both the knowledge needed to become an early practitioner whilst giving the learner the opportunity to learn new skills and develop their responsibilities as an early years practitioner.
 It will provide the learner will extensive knowledge on the Early Years Foundation Stage (EYFS) framework and how this is implemented within the role of the practitioner.

-The aim of this level 2 apprenticeship is to provide learners with the knowledge and understanding of babies and young children from birth to 7 years of age with applied knowledge in the early years, 0-5 years.
+The aim of this Level 2 apprenticeship is to provide learners with the knowledge and understanding of babies and young children from birth to 7 years of age with applied knowledge in the early years, 0-5 years.
 The qualification content meets the Department for Education’s (DfE) Level 2 full and relevant criteria for a Level 2 Early Years Practitioner in the workforce.

 What will I study?

-You will study a range of units which consist of knowledge based units and competence based units.
+You will study a range of units which consist of knowledge-based units and competence based units.